Best Practices

 Handling Sensitive Information

-- Encryption of sensitive data at rest.
+- Encrypt sensitive data at rest.

 Error Handling and Accountability